mononobi/mail-out/README.md

 # mail-out
 A simple command line client for sending emails using different email providers.

+# features
+- Sending emails from single/multiple senders to single/multiple targets.
+- Supporting text or html email body.
+- Circumventing the email servers rate limiting.
+- Performing a single operation multiple times and only sending emails to those targets which have been failed in previous operations without sending a duplicate email from any sender to any target.
+- Detailed log output during each operation.
+- Adding support for any email provider just by adding its respective configs.
+- Sending emails from senders with different email providers in a single operation.
+- Automatically removing duplicate senders or targets.

 # data
 You should first fill these three files with real data and then run the app:
 - **files/mail.txt**: Contains the body type, subject and body of the email to be sent.